azurecitadel/azurecitadel.github.io/_pages/prereqs/prereqSubscription.md

   teaser: Education.jpg
   thumb:
 ---
 All of the workshops require a working Azure subscription.
-Ensure that you have one, selecting from one of the following options:
+Ensure that you have one of the following options enabled and verified:
 * Visual Studio Subscription
 * Internal User Rights
 * Free Trial